arskii/weather-app/README.md

 # WeatherApp
-A simple weather app built with React Native
+A simple weather app built with VueJS

 # APIs
 Weather data is retrieved from http://openweathermap.org/